Osteoblastoma

 • Usually > 2 cm

-• Slightly more common in female, mean age 20 years old
+• More common in male, mean age 20 years old

 Most common sites: